 If you get them right, beef short ribs are beautifully tender and delicious, and pack in a rich beef flavor that’s different to any other type of rib.

-It might not be your favorite beef brisket, these are a close second.
+It might not be your favorite beef brisket, but these are a close second.

 But what makes them stand apart from other cuts of smoked beef is just how easy these are to rustle up.